Chatbot UX

 Use Quick Reply Options

-The quick reply buttons that you receive make it’s easy on the user and lead talks to success!
+The quick reply buttons you receive make it easy for users and lead to success!
 They work especially well for frequently asked questions or when a user needs to choose from a smaller number of responses.

 Strategic use of quick replies: